COMInterop/PRCP/README.md

 The genomes associated with this paper are archived in GenBank under accessions JBDLLE000000000 (Punto Rojo) and JBDLLD000000000 (Cherry Pie).

-They are also available from Zenodo, with annotation GFFs, named in a way that complies with the PanSN spec.
+They are also available from Zenodo, with annotation GFFs, named to comply with the PanSN spec.
 (DOI: 10.5281/zenodo.15284086)

 The assembly strategy assumes one has long reads of an F1 and short reads for both F0s.